Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 Don't discard your old one, you'll want to keep it around.
 You *will* want the VFXScripts, because the actual shader code itself is stored in your editor_scripts folder and the in-game mod depends on the shaders being in your scripts folder.
 Also the anim_bank needs to be in the Utilities folder.

+WARNING: This mod contains amateur, untested, AI-generated code.
+It was made purely in the spirit of tinkering with the game, and my 'careful' code review doesn't indicate anything that would harm your computer, but I am still using this software at my own risk, which means you are as well, if you choose to.
+This is *not* the official game in any capacity - it is a mod that requires a legal copy of the official game to work.